patrickjuan/twitter-streaming-data/README.md

 Before run the commands you will need to store your Bearer Token inside `src/commom/config.py` file on get_config() method.

-To execute the services, use [IPython](https://ipython.readthedocs.io/en/stable/) After install the requirents, on root folder type `ipython` and run the following commands
+To execute the services, use [IPython](https://ipython.readthedocs.io/en/stable/) After install the requirements, on root folder type `ipython` and run the following commands

 ### Stream data
 ```